pixelfed/docs-next/running-pixelfed/docker/prerequisites.md

 * [R2](https://www.cloudflare.com/developer-platform/r2/) by CloudFlare has cheap storage, free *egress* (e.g. people downloading images) and included (and free) Content Delivery Network (CDN).
 * [B2 cloud storage](https://www.backblaze.com/cloud-storage) by Backblaze.
 * [Simple Storage Service (S3)](https://aws.amazon.com/s3/) by Amazon Web Services.

-## Software

-Required software to be installed on your server

-* `git` can be installed with `apt-get install git` on Debian/Ubuntu
-* `docker` can be installed by [following the official Docker documentation](https://docs.docker.com/engine/install/)